Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (2.1/10) – as of September 2025Very low exposure to significant natural hazards, enhancing operational stability.
+Disaster RiskLow (2.1/10), as of September 2025Very low exposure to significant natural disasters, ensuring high uptime.

-Sales Tax20% VAT – as of September 2025Standard Value Added Tax applies to services.
+Sales Tax20% VAT, as of September 2025Standard UK Value Added Tax applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within High Wycombe, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated private network connections to data centers in the London Docklands or Slough.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within High Wycombe.
+However, the market’s proximity to London provides low-latency access to 0 cloud regions.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessible via private network interconnects to data centers in the London Docklands or Slough.

 Power Analysis